CebolaLab/RNA-seq/README.md

 #### Remove flagged reads

 If paired-end sequencing has been used, the aligned `bam` file can be filtered for properly mapped pairs (-f 2).
 For both single and paired-end reads, reads can be removed if they fail the platform/vendor QC checks (-F 512) or if they are unmapped (-F 12).
 (Duplicate reads can also be removed in this step using the flag -F 1024).
-The user can select their own combination, for example:
+The user can select their own combination, for example (run it on either the <sample>.rmChrM.bam or <sample>.rmDup.bam.

 ```
-samtools view -h -b -F 512 -F 12 <sample>.rmChrM.bam
+samtools view -h -b -F 512 -F 12 <sample>.bam > sample-filtered.bam
 ```

 ## Visualisation